JoakimBrandt/translation-app/README.md

 localhost:5000/translations

-Must be formatted accordingly to JSON-API specification https://jsonapi.org/ {
+Attach a body with format of json, must be formatted accordingly to JSON-API specification https://jsonapi.org/ {
     "data": {
         "type": "translations",